EVEInsight/Insight/docs/wiki/Source-Installation.md

 # Installation Options
 This installation guide covers installing Insight and the required packages from source.
-Binary versions of Insight are available under [releases](https://github.com/Nathan-LS/Insight/releases) for Windows and Linux which include all of the necessary packages and SDE database.
-Binary versions follow release tags from the main branch and allow you to skip this guide.
-If you are unfamiliar with installing packages and running applications on the Python Interpreter in Linux consider using the binary versions.
+Binary versions and a Docker image of Insight are available.
+See [hosting Insight](https://github.com/Nathan-LS/Insight#hosting-insight) for alternative methods of hosting Insight.
+Please consider using the Docker image of Insight if you are unfamiliar with installing packages or running applications on the Python Interpreter in Linux.
+Please be aware that running Insight from source specifically requires a Python 3.6 interpreter.

 # Table of Contents
 - [Installation Options](#installation-options)